-- Investing in the exchange of experiences between different countries has a high return, because it offers potential solutions to the country's challenges. - A focus on technical assistance to government institutions strengthens Government institutional capacity and allows it to take ownership over the process, ensures political commitment and leads to effective reform and transformations. - ➤ The strategy to train Government trainers is the best way to disseminate knowledge internally, at low costs.
+- Investing in the exchange of experiences between different countries has a high return, because it makes it possible to envisage solutions for the country's challenges. - A focus on technical assistance to government institutions strengthens Government institutional capacity and allows it to take ownership over the process, ensures political commitment and leads to effective reform and transformations. - The strategy to train Government trainers is the best way to disseminate knowledge internally, at low costs.
 Continuous capacity development is necessary.